FoundryApp/foundry-cli/README.md

 ## Supported languages
 Javascript

-## Config file `foundry.yaml`
+## Config file
 For Foundry to work, it requires that its config file - `foundry.yaml` - is present.
 You can run `$ foundry init` to generate a basic config file.<br/>
 Make sure to call this command from a folder where your `package.json` for your Firebase Functions is placed - `foundry.yaml` must always be placed next to the Firebase Function's `package.json` file.
 <br/>

-An example of a full config file is below
+Here's a full example of the config file:
 ```yaml
 # [OPTIONAL]
 # An array of glob patterns for files that should be ignored.
 The path is relative